tanishka-kaur09/OCR-Model-project/README.md

-OCR based Answer Extraction and Grading System
+OCR based Answer Extraction and Grading System.

 Welcome to the Answer Extraction and Grading System!
 This Python-based project uses Optical Character Recognition (OCR) to read multiple-choice answer sheets and evaluate them.
 It compares extracted answers with the predefined correct answers, calculates a score, and provides feedback with a grade.

 Features: